kachess-dev/kachess.dev/_news/2025-10-27-lithuania-to-shoot-down-smuggler-balloons-shut-belarus-border-crossings.md

 original_content: Lithuania says balloons disrupting air traffic are sent by smugglers transporting contraband cigarettes into the EU.
 content_checksum: b95ff5e090e86737b4fe0077a6646c6740f5b9f2d8256213996ee7a13c1e0b14
+summarized: true
 ---

-Lithuania says balloons disrupting air traffic are sent by smugglers transporting contraband cigarettes into the EU.
+Lithuania has declared that balloons disrupting air traffic are being sent by smugglers to transport contraband cigarettes into the EU.
+In response, the country is set to shut down Belarus border crossings and shoot down the smuggler balloons.